Michigan governor orders urgent response to lead crisis

 Lead is considered harmful at any level, and children are particularly vulnerable because it can slow growth and result in learning and behavior problems.

+“In Benton Harbor. we’re striving to get there in 18 months. … We are committed to getting it done as fast as we can,” he said.

-Republicans, including one seeking to run against her in 2022, criticized the governor for not attending the news conference and accused her of waiting too long to act.
+Republicans, including one seeking to run against her in 2022 — James Craig — criticized the governor.
+They questioned why she did not attend the news conference and accused her of waiting too long to act.

 “Whitmer and her administration’s inaction in addressing this issue is yet another failed promise to add to the growing list and this one comes with catastrophic implications for the residents of Benton Harbor,” said Gustavo Portela, spokesman for the state GOP.